FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_expressionLanguage/r_st_expressionLanguageOverview.md

     "title": "Expression Language overview",
     "linkTitle": "Expression Language overview",
     "weight": "270"
-}Many features of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> use expressions.
-The expression language <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses is based on the Sun JSP Expression Language.
-Only the syntax listed in this appendix is supported by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, any other syntax is not guaranteed to function properly.
+}Many features of {{< SecureTransport/componentshortname  >}} use expressions.
+The expression language {{< SecureTransport/componentshortname  >}} uses is based on the Sun JSP Expression Language.
+Only the syntax listed in this appendix is supported by {{< SecureTransport/componentshortname  >}}, any other syntax is not guaranteed to function properly.

-The following <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> features can use the expression language:
+The following {{< SecureTransport/componentshortname  >}} features can use the expression language:

 -   Transfer site post-transmission actions
 -   Subscription post-transmission actions